-This chapter describes diagnostic tools that are available to you.
+This chapter presents an overview of diagnostic tools available to you.
 You can use these tools to identify and correct problems that might come up as you use your computer.
 This chapter also contains information about option diskettes and terminate-and-stay-resident (TSR) programs.